prabhuignoto/nexhealth_quickstart/README.md

 ```

-## Starting the server and frontend
+## Starting the Node server and Frontend app

 Change in to the server folder and run the following command: